broomburgo/Narratore/Docs/WRITING_A_STORY.md

 Internally, a `Step` can be constructed (among other things) from a `Narration`, which is type that holds an array of `Game.Message`, the basic way in which `Narratore` communicates some message to the player.
 This means that __a single step__ can be actually constituted from multiple messages, and the list or content of the messages can depend on the `Context` (that is, the state of the story).

 The fact that a step can contain multiple message means that the story will be actually considered "advanced by a step" __only if__ all messages are acknowledged by the player: this also applies to state restoration, that is, if a game is restored from a `Status` value (check [Running the game](RUNNING_THE_GAME.md) for more details).
-This could actually be convenient, though: grouping messages that are thematically connected (like in a conversation or a description) can be useful because we might want to restore the state of the game a the beginning of that portion of story, in order to give the player the required context.
+This can be convenient: grouping messages that are thematically connected (like in a conversation or a description) can be useful because we might want to restore the state of the game a the beginning of that portion of story, in order to give the player the required context.

 If you want to group some messages, and/or make them depend on the state of the story, you can use the `tell` function.
 For example, consider this portion of `Bookshop.Main`: